MaoZiming/papers/3-storage-systems/33-files-directories.md

 read(fd, y, 10); // assumes that this returns data starting at offset 10
 ```
 The `fread()` reads a big chunk of file into user-level buffer.
-Might be all of the file
+Might be all of the file.
+* > If you want automatic buffering of input and output to reduce the number of system calls (which can be expensive), FILE * is the preferred choice.

 ## FSYNC: communicating requirements